 Unit operations are the basic physical operations of Chemical Engineering.
 The Unit Operations Laboratory of the department is well-equipped to conduct both laboratory scale and pilot scale experiments, allowing students to gain hands-on experience with the fundamental principles and practical applications of chemical engineering.
-The apparatus for distillation, evaporation, crystallisation, heat transfer, retort processing and reactor engineering are few of the outstanding equipment in the laboratory.
+The apparatus for distillation, evaporation, crystallisation, heat transfer, retort processing, filter press, fluidized bed, mixing and centrifugation and are few of the outstanding equipment in the laboratory.